cloudberrydb/cloudberrydb/README.md

 ### Building GPDB without GPORCA

-Currently, GPDB is built with GPORCA by default so latest GPORCA libraries and headers need to be available in the environment.
-[Build and Install](#buildOrca) the latest GPORCA.
+Currently, GPDB is built with GPORCA by default.
 If you want to build GPDB without GPORCA, configure requires `--disable-orca` flag to be set.
 ```
 # Clean environment
 make distclean